VolodymyrVoronov/altollama/README.md

 1. Install packages and run app
 2. Use tab "Ollama Cloud"

+Always review AI-generated alt-text for accuracy before using it in production environments to ensure accessibility standards are met.

 **Please note:** App will only works in DEV mode (e.g. npm run dev).

 Disclaimer: Please note that this project is for demonstrational and educational purposes only.